-Postpartum Depression Counseling in Longmont, Colorado
+Postpartum Depression Counseling in Boulder and Longmont

 Are your experiencing mood swings and depression after the birth of your baby?
 If so, this is not uncommon.
 Postpartum depression can develop any time within the first year after childbirth.
 And women who have experienced depression before are at a higher risk of developing it.
 In fact, approximately 70-80% of women experience mood swings after the birth of a child.

-This can be very confusing for new mothers due to the fact that the negative emotions follow such a joyous event.
+This can be very confusing for new mothers due to the fact that negative emotions follow such a joyous event.
 Many women are ashamed of these feelings, so they suffer in silence.
 However, talking about these feelings is the best way to overcome the “baby blues.”

 The “baby blues” are probably due to the hormone changes that occur both during pregnancy and after the baby’s birth.
 The chemical changes happening in the brain during this time can result in mild to severe depression.
 In addition, the life changes that occur, such as sleep deprivation, disruption of “normal” life, and emotions from the experience of childbirth can all play a significant role as to how the new mother feels.

 The therapists at Colorado Women’s Center can help you find the awareness and perspective you need to combat the symptoms of the “baby blues”, which can include mood swings, anxiety, sadness, irritability, inability to concentrate, trouble sleeping, and consistent crying.

 Some women will enter a much deeper form of depression, which can be so pronounced that it disrupts their normal functioning.
 If this is you, please reach out for help!
 It is so important that you get the support you need.
 Even if you are only experiencing mild symptoms of postpartum depression or the “baby blues,” it is vital that you seek help, as about 20% of women who have mild “baby blues” will go on to develop a more lasting depression.
 If the depression has lasted longer than two weeks after delivery, it is important to seek help as soon as possible.